 After his defeat at Thyatira, Procopius fled east to Nacolia, where he met Valens in a final battle in late May 366.
 Once again, Procopius’ army faced defection, this time led by the general Agilon, and the usurper was forced to flee for the hills.
 He was betrayed to Valens the following morning by his two remaining followers, Florentius and Barchalbas, and immediately beheaded.

 Jun 366 Usurpation of Marcellus▲

 When Procopius’ kinsman Marcellus heard of the usurper’s death in May 366, he quickly seized power in Chalcedon.
-At the same time, however, Equitius invaded Thraciae from Illyricum on behalf of Valens and, learning of Marcellus’ usurpation, sent a body of troops across the straits to arrest him.
+At the same time, however, Equitius invaded the Diocese of Thraciae from Illyricum on behalf of Valens and, learning of Marcellus’ usurpation, sent a body of troops across the straits to arrest him.
 Quickly imprisoned, Marcellus was killed some days later as part of Valens’ ruthless purge of anybody associated with Procopius’ revolt.